projectara/greybus-spec/source/bridged_phy.rst

-Unlike most other Greybus UART operations, the Greybus UART event operation is initiated by the device implementing the UART protocol.
+Unlike most other Greybus UART operations, the Greybus UART event operation is initiated by the device implementing the UART Protocol.
 It notifies its peer that a data has been received by the UART.

 Greybus UART Receive Data Request